brianj-kim/rkac-finance-web/README.md

 ---

-## Features (New features will be added/updated/fixed iteratively in the future)
+## Features (features will be added/updated/fixed iteratively in the future)

 - **Income recording**
   - Create and manage income entries (offering, gift, etc.)